 It is equally important that insurance is purchased from a company that is financially sound.
 Financial ratings of companies can be obtained by visiting the public library and reviewing recent reports from rating agencies such as AM Best, Demotech, Duff & Phelps, Moody’s, Standard & Poor’s, or Weiss Research.
 A consumer can also visit our office and view the latest financial statements of any authorized company.
 The Department is prohibited from giving opinions about the financial condition of insurers.
 We will, however, provide basic financial data on any insurer to insurance consumers.

 Finally, not all insurance entities are the same.
 Insurance purchased from certain entities may result in a subsequent assessment to the consumer because of poor performance by the entity.
 In these situations, the consumer may be jointly and severely liable in the event of the entity’s bankruptcy.
 The consumer should ask about the business form of the company – is it a nonassessable insurance company or some other form of risk-bearing entity, and what the difference means to you.

-If you have questions, the Consumer Services Division of the Department of Insurance is here to help.
+The Consumer Services Division of the Department of Insurance is here to help

 North Carolina Department of Insurance